timothydn2003/JobTracker/README.md

 # To run this application
   - Click code and then hit the open with github desktop button
+  - Clone the repository and open it in your IDE
   - Once this is open in your IDE, navigate to the client folder and run npm install in the terminal.
-  - Then run npm start
+  - Then run npm start in the client folder
-  - Navigate to the server folder and run npm install
+  - Navigate to the server folder and run npm install in the terminal
-  - Then run npm start
+  - Then run npm start in the server folder

 The Aplication should be running on your local machine now.
 Enjoy!